zzorgg/playsock/README.md

 - Accepts WebSocket connections from Kotlin (or any) clients at `GET /ws`.
 - Maintains a matchmaking queue and automatically pairs the next two compatible players (optionally filtered by bet token/amount).
-- Optionally mirrors queue and session metadata into Redis so multiple server instances share visibility and analytics.
+- Optionally mirrors queue and session metadata into Valkey so multiple server instances share visibility and analytics.
 - Creates lightweight game sessions that track both players, their scores, round information, and bet metadata.
 - Relays score updates and opponent answers in realtime.
 - Detects disconnects and awards a walkover victory to the remaining player.
 - Sends end-of-match summaries for clients to validate before finalising Anchor transactions.
-- Exposes a JSON health check at `GET /healthz` to plug into load balancers or DigitalOcean App Platform probes.

 ## Quick start